ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 willing to use WebTransport.

-Although WebTransport requires HTTP for its handshake, when HTTP/3 is in use, HTTP is only used for minimal framing.
+Although WebTransport requires HTTP for its handshake, when HTTP/3 is in use, HTTP is used for session setup and only minimal framing beyond that.
 QUIC streams begin with a sequence of header bytes that links them to the established session.
 The remainder of the stream is the body, which carries the payload supplied by the application using WebTransport.
 This process is similar to WebSockets over HTTP/1.1 {{?ORIGIN=RFC6455}}, where access to the underlying